-Alternatively, you may also type secpol.msc in the search box and hit Enter.
+You may also type secpol.msc in the search box and hit Enter.
 This will bring up the Local Security Policy.

-In the left side click on Local Policies > Security Options.
-Now in the right side you will see the first entry as Accounts:Administrator Account – Disabled Right-click on it > Click Properties > Enable.
-Close.
+On the left side, click on Local Policies > Security Options.
+Now on the right side, you will see the first entry as Accounts:Administrator account – Disabled.

 - You don’t want to be ‘annoyed’ by UAC.